How to Make a Number Cake

 - Grease your cake pan including the section dividers using baking spray.

 - Prepare your cake batter.
 You can use your favorite cake recipe, vanilla or chocolate.
 I used this vanilla cake recipe (doubled the recipe for my number 17)

 - Spoon the batter into the prepared pan and bake for the recommended time of your recipe.
 Note that since you are baking in a special pan, you will need to adjust your baking time.
 I started checking my cake after 12 minutes.

 - Let cake cool in the pan for at least 10 minutes before inverting onto a wire rack to cool completely.

 - Once cool, slice each number cake into two halves for layering.
 I used a cake wire cutter to slice my cake but you can also use a serrated knife.

 - If using just one pan, repeat the process and bake your second cake/ number.

 - While the cakes cool, prepare your whipped cream cheese frosting, recipe below.

 - Gather your decorations.
 I used fresh flowers, meringue kisses, fresh fruits and macarons (lemon macarons).
-Of course, you can use any combination of decorations, colors etc. to personalize the cake to your celebration.
+Of course, you can use any combination of decorations, colors, etc. to personalize the cake for your celebration.

 - When ready to decorate, fit a pastry bag with a large round tip and fill with the frosting.